What is a mortgage broker and should I use one?

 If you have chosen a suitable home loan option, it is a good idea to ask for the option in writing so you can check the details.
 And remember, if you don’t like the options provided, you can request other recommendations, or even find another broker.

-A home loan is a long-term commitment and likely one of the most important financial decisions of your life.
+A home loan is a long-term commitment and generally one of the most important financial decisions of your life.
 So, you need to be comfortable that you’re choosing the right home loan for your own situation.
 A mortgage broker could help by talking you through each step, and helping you understand your options, so that you can make a decision.

-Answering your top questions about Mortgage brokers:
+Answering your top questions about mortgage brokers

 Is it cheaper to get a mortgage through a broker?